Cuisine of Florida: Other

+Edible plants

+Sea grapes are edible.
+Parts of the Bidens alba (Spanish needles) can be eaten and properly prepared poke salad is a traditional dish.
+Wood sorrel is another edible "weed".

 Oranges

 Citrus fruit, especially oranges, are a major part of Florida's economy.
 Orange juice became the official state beverage in 1967.
 Oranges are also Florida's state fruit and the orange blossom is the state flower.
 According to the Florida Department of Citrus, the citrus industry employs over 32,500 people and provides an annual economic impact of $6.9 billion to the state.

+Sour oranges were used to make pies and grow "wild".

 Restaurants

-Versailles is a famous Cuban restaurant and Bakery in Little Havana, Miami.
+Versailles is a famous Cuban restaurant and Bakery in Miami's Little Havana neighborhood.

 Columbia in Ybor City is the oldest continuously operated restaurant in the state as well as the nation's oldest Spanish restaurant.

 Pollo Tropical, a chain restaurant specializing in Floribbean-style grilled chicken, originated in the Miami area, and has since spread internationally.

 Miami Grill is a restaurant chain, with the majority of restaurants in Miami-Dade, Broward, and Palm Beach counties of Florida.

+Several chains are Florida based including First Watch, Melting Pot, Millers Ale House, Hooters, Twistee Treat, Seasons 52, 4 Rivers Smokehouse, and Sonny's.

 Food festivals

 The Epcot International Food & Wine Festival is an annual food festival at Epcot, in the Walt Disney World Resort in Bay Lake, Florida.

 The Florida Strawberry Festival is one of Florida's oldest and most popular food festivals located in Plant City, Florida.
 It celebrates strawberry harvest with events, strawberry-themed dishes, concerts, and community traditions.
 It takes place annually in mid-March drawing in hundreds of thousands of visitors.

-The Great Atlantic Seafood Festival takes place in Jacksonville, Florida each year during the month of March.
-It features Florida's best seafood dishes that come fried, broiled, boiled, grilled or blackened.
+The Great Atlantic Seafood Festival takes place in Jacksonville, Florida each year in March.
+It features seafood dishes that come fried, broiled, boiled, grilled or blackened.
 Along with this, there is music, arts and crafts, rides and games.